How to Install Drupal on Google Cloud Server

 Install Drupal on Google Cloud Servers

-Once you have installed all required packages, Drupal can be set up directly from your browser by browsing the server hostname or IP address.
+Once you have installed all the required packages, you can set up Drupal directly from your browser by visiting the server’s hostname or IP address.

 Below is a detailed post to help you install Drupal on Ubuntu Linux with Apache or Nginx.
 Click on it to learn more about installing and managing Drupal on Ubuntu Linux.